HT86159/EvidenceModel/README.md

 ## Contact

-If you have any questions or feedback, feel free to open an issue or contact me at [your-email@example.com].
+If you have any questions or feedback, feel free to open an issue or contact me at [thuang@bjtu.edu.cn].